top of page

 Tune in to our in-depth monthly conversation series: ‘In the SALOON with…’ – our unique, in-depth, and revealing conversations with actors and authors.

-Celebrating StorySALOON’s first season
+Celebrating StorySALOON’s Season 2

 StorySALOON’s first season celebrated and showcased 9 contemporary Australian short stories, and 15 authors and actors from across Australia.